remyzorg/pendulum/README.md

 * Code generation

-  * just add the code generation for `Signal` in grc

   * ideas for addings runs and local signals(!!) (same problem actually)
     * add calls to run and define local in grc (both have only one child => less work)